-Can you believe we are beyond the 8th week of school already!
-It is about the time to be hitting midterm exams.
+Can you believe we are beyond the 8th week of school already?
+That means its midterm season.
 While you may be feeling a sharp increase in stress right now, this time in the semester also brings an opportunity for reflection on how you are progressing in your courses.
-Your professors will help with this reflection by providing midterm grade reports to those students who are currently receiving a D, an F or performing unsatisfactorily in their classes.
-These reports, if you receive them, should give you a good idea where you stand in the class.
-They also let you know where your time would be best focused if you are planning on remaining enrolled in those classes for the rest of the semester.
+Your professors will help with this reflection by providing midterm grade reports.
+These grades will give you a good idea of where you stand in your classes.

-Just a reminder, if you are considering dropping a class, your last day to do so is Wednesday March 19th.
-Since we all desire that you are successful in your courses this term, it will be important to determine what classes you are able to finish well.
+Just a reminder, if you are considering withdrawing from a class, or changing a class to pass/no credit, your last day to do so is Friday March 17th at 3:30pm.
+Since we all want you to succeed in your courses this term, it’s important to determine which classes you will finish well.
 Below are some questions to consider as you are making the decision:

 2. Have you talked to your professor about your current course progress?
 Many professors do not submit midterm grade reports, so you might be earning one but not know it.
 It may also be that you are receiving a D or an F right now, but that grade is based off of one test, and there are other opportunities to raise the grade as the semester progresses.
 Make sure to check in with your professors to get their opinions on your ability to successfully finish the course this semester.